 Before returning the seatback to its original position, make sure that cargo or any objects are not trapped behind the seatback.
-After returning the seatback to its original position, pull on the seatback to ensure that the latches are engaged.
+After returning the seatback to its original position, pull on the seatback to ensure that it has fully latched.
 An unlatched seat may become dangerous in the event of a sudden stop or collision.